kmayerb/tcrdist2/docs/Saving.rst

   consider downloading the free `HDF5 viewer <https://www.hdfgroup.org/downloads/hdfview/>`_ It enables inspection of the HDF5 file's contents.

-Here is how it all works:
+An example shows, how it all works:

 .. code-block:: python